hfmrow/rename-machine/README.md

 ![Keep between.](readME-Pic/keep-btw2.jpg  "Keep between.")

 **Using regular expression to replace pattern.**
-*In this case, (\i) mean to be case insensitive context, between in parentheses, there is the pattern to find (upper and lower cases), the dot "." mean any single character, and "[[:digit:]]" for any single number "0-9" in posix [character classes](https://www.regular-expressions.info/posixbrackets.html) notation.*
+*In this case, (\i) mean to be case insensitive context, between parentheses, there is the pattern to find (upper and lower cases), the dot "." mean any single character, and "[[:digit:]]" for any single number "0-9" in posix [character classes](https://www.regular-expressions.info/posixbrackets.html) notation.*
 ![regular expression](readME-Pic/regex-1.jpg  "regular expression")

  **Substract pattern using posix**[ Character classes](https://www.regular-expressions.info/posixbrackets.html).